apromore/ApromoreDocker/README.md

 # Issues

+## Known issues

+This section describes issues that users of Apromore Docker may encounter, as well as possible workarounds:

+### SiMo
+* Export BPMN annotated for BIMP doesn’t work as expected, we are working to fix this issue and will most likely include it in the next release.
+To witness, Please follow the instructions: Select a Log > Discover process map/BPMN model > Export > Export BPMN annotated for BIMP

 ## How to report a issue

 If you encountered a problem running this container, you can file an [issue](https://github.com/apromore/ApromoreDocker/issues).
 For us to provide better support, be sure to include the following information in your issue: